mwshinn/versatility/README.md

 work there.
 (This MAY work in Python2 if you `import __future__` but this is untested... see code for details.)

+Install with:

+    pip3 install versatility

+Alternatively, clone the git repo and install with:

+    python3 setup.py install

 Dependencies:

 - Python3